Questions and Answers about Concessions

 What are concessions?

-Concessions are private businesses operating under contract in state parks to provide products and services designed to enhance the park visitor’s experience but are not normally provided by State employees.
+Concessions are private businesses operating under contract in state parks to provide products and services designed to enhance or facilitate the park visitor’s experience, typically not provided by State employees.

 What type of concessions does State Parks have?

-Concessions range from small-scale, seasonal services, such as mobile food carts, to large-scale, year-round operations, such as golf courses and marinas.
-Concessions include full-service restaurants, snack bars, mobile food services, gift shops, camp stores, lodges, golf courses, marinas, aquatic services, equestrian tours, theaters, and educational programs and demonstrations.
+Concessions range from small-scale, seasonal services, such as mobile food carts, to large-scale, year-round operations, such as marinas and lodging.
+Concessions include full-service restaurants, snack bars, mobile food services, retail sales, camp stores, lodges, golf courses, marinas, aquatic services, equestrian tours, theaters, and educational programs and demonstrations.

 How many concessions exist in the state park system?

-In fiscal year 2011-12, the Department held 204 concession contracts.
-In addition, the Department held 58 operating agreements with local government agencies and non-profit organizations for the operation of partial or full state park units.
-Local operating agencies also enter into concession contracts.
+In fiscal year 2012-13, the Department held 219 concession contracts.
+In addition, the Department held 64 operating agreements with local government agencies and non-profit organizations for the operation of partial or full state park units.
+Local operating agencies may also enter into concession contracts with the Department's approval.

 How are concessions established?